 Students follow a linear programme of study across years 7-9, which aims to prepare them for the demands and challenges of the GCSE KS4 curriculum and specification.
 Through developing breadth and depth of topic specific content knowledge and cultivating resilience, students improve their problem solving skills.

-The SOW has been refined to allow students to study topics to a greater level of depth, embedding problem solving at all levels and across all topics.
-Taking this mastery style approach ensures that all students, regardless of prior attainment, are given opportunities to experience the entire mathematics curriculum and ultimately make progress.
+The SOW has been designed to allow students to study topics to a greater level of depth, embedding problem solving at all levels and across all topics.
+Taking this mastery style approach and focusing on the five key principles of teaching for mastery; Coherence, Representation and Structure, Variation, Fluency and Mathematical thinking, ensures that all students, regardless of prior attainment, are given opportunities to experience the entire mathematics curriculum and ultimately make progress from their starting points.

-Each week students take part in an RPQ (Retrieval Practice Quiz) lesson, which uses interleaving and spaced retrieval practice to ensure that students continually revisit and revise content studied previously.
+Interleaving and spaced retrieval practice, in the form of RPQ (Retrieval Practice Quizzes) ensure that students continually revisit and revise content studied previously.
 Research in the field of cognitive science shows that this ‘retrieval’ is fundamental to the learning process.
-During these lessons, students reflect on their areas of strength and areas for development, and are actively encouraged to work independently to close any gaps in their knowledge.
+During these sections of lessons, students reflect on their areas of strength and areas for development, and are actively encouraged to work independently to close any gaps in their knowledge.